Tax Management India. Com

 X X X X Extracts X X X X

-..... the parapet at the foot of gangways in galleries where the incline of gangway exceeds fifteen degrees.
+..... et at the foot of gangways in galleries where the incline of gangway exceeds fifteen degrees.
 (9) STAIRWAYS - (1) There shall be at least two stairways each not less than four feet wide to provide access to any gallery or upper floor in the building which is intended for use by the public.
 (2) The treads and risers on each flight of stairs shall be of uniform width and height.
 The treads shall not be less than eleven inches wide and the risers shall not be more than seven inches high.
 (3) There shall be no winders.
 (4) A continuous hand rail shall be fitted to each side of stairways.
 (5) No stairways shall discharge into a passage or corridor against or across the direction of exit.
 10. EXITS : - (1) Every public portion of the building shall be provided with an adequate number of clearly indicated exists placed in such positions and so maintained as to afford the audience ample means of safe and speedy egress.
-(2) In the auditorium there shall be atleast one exit from every tier, floor, or gallery for every hundred persons accommodated or part thereof : Provided further that an exit on or by way of stage or platform shall not be reckoned as one of .....
+(2) In the auditorium there shall be atleast one exit from every tier, floor, or gallery for every hundred persons accommodated or part thereof : Provided further that an exit on or by way of stage or platform shall not be reckoned as one of exits required by .....

 X X X X Extracts X X X X